 The next concert on July 11 took place in St. Petersburg in the sumptuously restored Marinsky Theatre (formerly known as the Kirov).
 Here the incomparable Valery Gergiev, who has been described as carrying a disproportionate share of the music world on his shoulders, and who is something of a national hero in Russia for having kept the Marinsky Theatre alive after the collapse of the Soviet Union, conducted a magnificent concert of Tchaikovsky (Serenade for Strings in C major, Op.
-48) and Beethoven (Piano Concerto No.5 in E-flat major, Op.
+48) and Beethoven (Piano Concerto #5 in E Flat Major, Op.
 73).
 It was also our first opportunity to hear the splendid Austrian pianist Rudolph Buchbinder scheduled on this cruise to perform all five Beethoven piano concertos.

 The third on-shore concert was in Helsinki on July 12.
-Buchbinder, called «the Viennese oracle on the core literature of Haydn, Beethoven and Brahms», played three Beethoven Piano Concertos (No.2 in B-flat major, Op.
-19; No.4 in G major, Op.
-58; and No.1 in C major, Op.
+Buchbinder, called «the Viennese oracle on the core literature of Haydn, Beethoven and Brahms», played three Beethoven Piano Concertos (No.2 in B Flat major, Op.
+19; #4 in G Major, Op.
+58; and #1 in C major, Op.
 15).
 The stark modern Finlandia Hall, designed by the famous Finnish architect, Alvar Aalto, and named after Sibelius' best-known work, the symphonic poem Finlandia, was the setting.
 Entirely built of Carrara marble, Finlandia Hall is the most popular venue for classical music in Helsinki.

-On July 13 we heard Rudolph Buchbinder play three Beethoven Piano Sonatas (the Pathetique, No.8, in C minor, Op.
-13; No.3 in B-minor, Op.
-58; and the Appassionata, No.23 in F minor, Op.
+On July 13 we heard Rudolph Buchbinder play three Beethoven Piano Sonatas (the Pathetique, #8, in C minor, Op.
+13; #3 in B-minor, Op.
+58; and the Appassionata, #23 in F minor, Op.
 57) in the Stockholm Konserthuset.